tessceciliaj/tessceciliaj/README.md

 ### Hi there, I'm Therese Cecilia! 👋

-I'm a web wizard on a mission to craft mind-blowing web experiences.
-Currently on an adventure with React, Next.js, and P5.js.
+I'm a web wizard currently on an adventure with React, Next.js, and P5.js.
 Let's team up and make some web magic together!

 ```javascript